Is Transferring Crypto Between Wallets Taxable? (2026 IRS Rules)

 Why crypto-to-crypto transactions are considered taxable

 Is converting one crypto to another a taxable event?
 Yes.
-Here’s why: when you convert one cryptocurrency to another, such as using Bitcoin to purchase Ethereum, the process technically requires you to sell your Bitcoin in order to acquire a new asset.
+Here’s why: when you convert one cryptocurrency to another, such as using Bitcoin to purchase Ethereum, the process technically requires you to sell your Bitcoin to acquire the new asset.

 Why wallet-to-wallet transfers can cause tax issues